james-gould/azure-keyvault-emulator/README.md

 - Fully supported in all CI/CD pipelines and DevOps platforms.

 You can find [sample applications here](https://github.com/james-gould/azure-keyvault-emulator-samples) or you can [read the full launch blog post here!](https://jamesgould.dev/posts/Azure-Key-Vault-Emulator/)

-> [!Warning]
-> The Azure Key Vault Emulator should **not** be used in production environments.
-It is **not** a replacement for Azure Key Vault, it just makes developing applications using Azure Key Vault much easier.

 ## Prerequisites